Prong4107/scalpel/README.md

 ## Installation

-Download the latest release of Scalpel from [GitHub](https://github.com).
+Download the latest JAR release of Scalpel from [GitHub](https://github.com).

-The release file is a `.jar` to be added to Burp Suite as an extension.
+The release file has to be added to Burp Suite as an extension.
+Learn more in the [documentation](https://).

 <br>